arijitray1993/SAT/README.md

 model = lora_model.merge_and_unload()

-## Process the data, assumes you have images_batch of PIL images and prompt which is a text string query like "Is the car to the left or right of pedestrian?"
+## Process the data,
+# assumes you have images_batch, which is a list of PIL images and
+# prompt, which is a text string like "Is the car to the left or right of pedestrian?"

 images = []
 for image in images_batch:
     # list of images for a prompt or prompt batch.
 Even if one prompt in a batch requires 2 images, this list should be flattened.